stolostron/rhacm-docs/_pages/support_docs.md

 ---
 layout: page
-title: Troubleshooting guidance
+title: Support doc guidance
-permalink: /troubleshooting
+permalink: /support_docs
 horizontal: false
 ---

-Learn the basic format and elements of a troubleshooting topic, as well as other considerations.
+Learn the basic format and elements of a troubleshooting topic and a known issue, when to use which, as well as other considerations.

 **Note:** The format for RHAMC troubelshooting doc comes from feedback from developers and support focals.

-## Location and basic format
+## Location and basic requirements

 - Troubleshooting files are located in the _Troubleshooting_ folder.
 - For MCE, which is the _Cluster lifeycle_ feature for RHACM, there is a separate Troubleshooting guide.